IBM CPC

 The IBM Card-Programmed Electronic Calculator or CPC was announced by IBM in May 1949.
 Later that year an improved machine, the CPC-II, was also announced.

-IBM's electronic (vacuum tube) calculators could perform multiple calculations, including division.
+IBM's electronic (vacuum tube) calculators can perform multiple calculations, including division.

-The card-programmed calculators used fields on punched cards not to specify the actual operations to be performed on data, but which "microprogram" hard-coded onto the plugboard of the IBM 604 or 605 calculator machine; a set of cards produced different results when used with different plugboards.
-The units could be configured to retain up to 10 instructions in memory and perform them in a loop.
+The card-programmed calculators uses fields on punched cards not to specify the actual operations to be performed on data, but which "microprogram" hard-coded onto the plugboard of the IBM 604 or 605 calculator machine; a set of cards produced different results when used with different plugboards.
+The units can be configured to retain up to 10 instructions in memory and perform them in a loop.

 The original CPC Calculator has the following units interconnected by cables: